Julie Mason

-Julie Mason (born 11 December 1966) is a journalist and the host of "Julie Mason Mornings."
-Previously, she hosted "The Press Pool" on SiriusXM radio's POTUS channel.
+Julie Mason (born December 11, 1966) is an American journalist and the host of "The Julie Mason Show" on SiriusXM radio's POTUS channel.
+Previously, she hosted "Julie Mason Mornings" and "The Press Pool" on POTUS.

 Professional life

 Mason was a White House correspondent for the Houston Chronicle, Washington Examiner and Politico during the George W. Bush administration and the first term of Barack Obama's administration.
 She was with the Chronicle for twenty years.